downshift-js/downshift/src/hooks/useSelect/README.md

 > `function(changes: object)` | optional, no useful default

 Called each time the menu is open or closed.
-Menu open state can be open by toggle button click, Enter or Space key, Up Arrow or Down Arrow key.
-Can be closed by selecting an item, blur (Tab, Shift-Tab or clicking outside), clicking the toggle button or hitting Escape.
+Menu can be open by toggle button click, Enter, Space, Up Arrow or Down Arrow keys.
+Can be closed by selecting an item, blur (Tab, Shift-Tab or clicking outside), clicking the toggle button again or hitting Escape key.

 - `changes`: These are the properties that actually have changed since the last state change.
 This object is guaranteed to contain the `isOpen` property with the new value.
 This also has a `type` property which you can learn more about in the [`stateChangeTypes`](#statechangetypes) section.
 This property will be part of the actions that can trigger a `isOpen` change, for example `useSelect.stateChangeTypes.ToggleButtonClick`.